5everin/3D-Model-Viewer/README.md

 Requires .net 4.6 or newer.
 May require the adding of a reference to System.Numerics

-This is not an example of great code or coding technique I'm afraid.
-(I'm just a hobbyist) It is an example of what you can achieve graphically if you are stubborn enough.
+This is not an example of great coding technique I'm afraid.
+(I'm just a hobbyist) It's also my first attempt at anything using 3d and was a learning process for me.
+So much of this I would have approached differently with the benefit of hindsight.

+It is fast and an example of what you can achieve graphically if you are stubborn enough using only VB.Net.
+It also shows that pixel shading and use of texture maps would be feasible performance wise.

 Quick feature list: